puneet426/puneet-own-project/README.md

 # puneet-own-project
-this is my first repository
+this is my first repository.
-author-PUNEET TIWARI
+Author-PUNEET TIWARI